Looking to boost the effectiveness of your PPC campaigns? You don’t want the traffic you paid for to go to waste.

 You can target optins to display only to your PPC visitors with a specific URL parameter (e.g. ?utm_campaign=my-campaign) in your URL.
 This bit of extra information in your link is called a “UTM code.”

-By adding a UTM code with campaign parameters to your URLs, you can identify the campaigns that send traffic to your site, so you can show relevant optins only to those visitors.
+By adding a UTM code with campaign parameters to your URLs, you can identify the campaigns that send traffic to your site so you can show relevant popups only to those visitors.

-In the URL builder, you can enter the website URL and campaign information such as campaign source, campaign medium, campaign name, etc.
+In the URL builder, you can enter the website URL and campaign information such as campaign source, campaign medium, campaign name, and so on.

 - Campaign Name (utm_campaign): This required parameter identifies a specific product promotion.

 - Campaign Term (utm_term): This optional parameter identifies the keywords of your ads if you’re using a paid search campaign.

 - Campaign Content (utm_content): This optional parameter is used to differentiate ads that point to the same URL.
 It is suggested if you’re A/B testing the performance of your campaign.